brontosaurusrex/brontosaurusrex.github.io/_posts/2017-10-22-ubuntu-17-10-now-with-gnome-shell.md

 [![VirtualBox_ubuntu_21_10_2017_19_12_11.th.png](https://cdn.scrot.moe/images/2017/10/21/VirtualBox_ubuntu_21_10_2017_19_12_11.th.png)](https://scrot.moe/image/6m07l)

+## long path to failure

 So where did it all start?

-- HID [https://en.wikipedia.org/wiki/Human_interface_guidelines](https://en.wikipedia.org/wiki/Human_interface_guidelines) doesn't exaplain anything and it's certainly as easy to apply to almost any DE/wm
+- HID [https://en.wikipedia.org/wiki/Human_interface_guidelines](https://en.wikipedia.org/wiki/Human_interface_guidelines) doesn't exaplain anything and it's certainly as easy to apply to almost any DE/wm, a buzz word.
 - Convergent Desktop : Didn't happen, apple knew it all along. [https://www.linux.com/news/why-convergent-desktop-so-important-linux](https://www.linux.com/news/why-convergent-desktop-so-important-linux)

+Inside Ubuntu i'd like to see convergence between cli and desktop, for example knowing what my deafult text editor is called or file-manager.

+- possibly more?